breadlesscode/neos-blog/README.md

 ## Contribution

-We'd love you to contribute to neos-slick.
+We'd love you to contribute to neos-blog.
 We try to make it as easy as possible.
 We are using semantic-release to have more time to concentrate on important stuff instead of struggling in the dependency or release hell.